maxgrafik/DocBlockr.novaextension/README.md

 To (re-)format a comment block select it (or just place the cursor inside) and select **Editor > DocBlockr > Format DocBlock**.

-DocBlockr currently supports JavaScript, TypeScript, PHP and C/C++.
+DocBlockr for Nova currently supports
+* C/C++, LSL
+* Java
+* JavaScript/JSX
+* ObjC/ObjC++
+* PHP
+* Rust
+* TypeScript/TSX

 You can read more about documentation comments here: [JSDoc](https://jsdoc.app/) and [phpDocumentor](https://phpdoc.org).

 ### Note

 This started as a port of [DocBlockr for Atom](https://github.com/nikhilkalige/docblockr) by Nikhil Kalige, which is a port of [DocBlockr for Sublime Text](https://github.com/spadgos/sublime-jsdocs) by Nick Fisher.
 By now large parts of the original code were refactored and I basically kept the RegExp only.
 More or less.

+I may eventually try to port other languages from the original package if there’s a high demand.

 ### Special Thanks